Jagati railway station

 Jagati railway station (জগতি রেলওয়ে স্টেশন) is a railway station in Kushtia, Bangladesh.
-It was the first railway station in present-day Bangladesh.
+It was one of the first railway stations in present-day Bangladesh.

 History

 Kushtia's Jagati Railway Station has been a witness to the history of the railways in Bangladesh.
 This is the country's first railway station.
 During the British period, this station was opened in 1862 to travel from Sealdah to Kushtia.
 In 1844, R. M Stephenson formed the East India Railway Company to build a railway line from Howrah near Kolkata to the coal-mining-rich Raniganj town of West Bengal.
 In 1854, the company opened a 38-km long rail line from Howrah to Hooghly.
 Then on September 29, 1862, the Eastern Bengal Railway opened the rail line from Kolkata to Ranaghat.
 Extending this line, a 53.11-km Broad gauge railway line section was unveiled on November 15 that year until Jagati in Kushtia.
 At that time, the first railway station of East Bengal, Jagati, was established.
 Later, in order to facilitate the communication between Dhaka and Kolkata, on January 1, 1871, a railway line was started from Jagati to Goalundo ghat on the banks of the Padma river in the present Rajbari District.
 At that time, people used to take a train from Kolkata and go to Goalundo ghat via Jagati station.